HumanSignal/label-studio/docs/source/guide/tasks.md

 ## Import using API

-Use API to import tasks in [Label Studio basic format](tasks.html#Basic-format) if for some reason you can't access neither to local filesystem nor Web UI (e.g. if you are creating a data stream)
+Use API to import tasks in [Label Studio basic format](tasks.html#Basic-format) if for some reason you can't access either a local filesystem nor Web UI (e.g. if you are creating a data stream)

 ```bash
 curl -X POST -H Content-Type:application/json http://localhost:8200/api/import \